Focus On The War, Not The Battle

 Why do most traders lose most of the time?

-have a winning position, take quick profits instead of
+when they have a winning position, take quick profits instead of letting the

 It is all about emotions.
 Not wanting to lose.
 Wanting to feel good about a profitable